 - Great Britain: 55

-Using the k-nearest neighbour statistical method, 62% percent of participants were classified as serial expats (not as the country they grew up).
+Using the k-nearest neighbour statistical method, 62% percent of these participants were classified as serial expats (not as the country they grew up).

 That lets us conclude: Yes, serial expats, independent of the country they grew up, or the countries they lived in, tend to develop a culture of their own.